 These are some types of loans you should avoid at all cost.
-The loans business has become a den where many scapegoats are devoured by their guarantors.
+The loans business has become a den where their guarantors devour many scapegoats.
 The number of Sacco’s are increasing by the day.
 Banks are continuously adopting new strategies of getting people to take loans.
 Since it is their job to make money through lending money, banks often have very curvy and sweet ways of luring people to take loans.
 They often use some terms like affordable, unsecured and readily available loans.

 Types of loans you should avoid at all cost